NIIT Ltd leads gainers in 'A' group

-Take Solutions Ltd, Caplin Point Laboratories Ltd, Aptech Ltd and Indiabulls Real Estate Ltd are among the other gainers in the BSE's 'A' group today, 01 April 2021.
+Future Consumer Ltd, Dr Lal Pathlabs Ltd, Neuland Laboratories Ltd and Future Supply Chain Solutions Ltd are among the other gainers in the BSE's 'A' group today, 05 April 2021.

-Take Solutions Ltd, Caplin Point Laboratories Ltd, Aptech Ltd and Indiabulls Real Estate Ltd are among the other gainers in the BSE's 'A' group today, 01 April 2021.
+Future Consumer Ltd, Dr Lal Pathlabs Ltd, Neuland Laboratories Ltd and Future Supply Chain Solutions Ltd are among the other gainers in the BSE's 'A' group today, 05 April 2021.

-NIIT Ltd surged 19.99% to Rs 165.35 at 11:48 IST.
+NIIT Ltd spiked 12.76% to Rs 186.45 at 11:49 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 1.65 lakh shares were traded on the counter so far as against the average daily volumes of 31070 shares in the past one month.
+On the BSE, 2.65 lakh shares were traded on the counter so far as against the average daily volumes of 42505 shares in the past one month.

-Take Solutions Ltd spiked 14.35% to Rs 51.4.
+Future Consumer Ltd surged 8.21% to Rs 7.12.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 4.91 lakh shares were traded on the counter so far as against the average daily volumes of 1.99 lakh shares in the past one month.
+On the BSE, 9.09 lakh shares were traded on the counter so far as against the average daily volumes of 13.47 lakh shares in the past one month.

-Caplin Point Laboratories Ltd soared 13.04% to Rs 456.85.
+Dr Lal Pathlabs Ltd soared 5.74% to Rs 2888.7.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 64319 shares were traded on the counter so far as against the average daily volumes of 11304 shares in the past one month.
+On the BSE, 18435 shares were traded on the counter so far as against the average daily volumes of 13652 shares in the past one month.

-Aptech Ltd exploded 11.63% to Rs 208.35.
+Neuland Laboratories Ltd added 5.21% to Rs 2299.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 94327 shares were traded on the counter so far as against the average daily volumes of 1.67 lakh shares in the past one month.
+On the BSE, 5715 shares were traded on the counter so far as against the average daily volumes of 5631 shares in the past one month.

-Indiabulls Real Estate Ltd advanced 10.52% to Rs 89.8.
+Future Supply Chain Solutions Ltd rose 4.98% to Rs 69.6.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 15.24 lakh shares were traded on the counter so far as against the average daily volumes of 24.34 lakh shares in the past one month.
+On the BSE, 1060 shares were traded on the counter so far as against the average daily volumes of 24486 shares in the past one month.

 Powered by Capital Market - Live News